 where $\rv{u}_1$, $\rv{u}_y$, $\rv{u}_2$, and $\rv{u}_3$ are the exogenous with zero mean and finite variance.
 Considering regressing the target variable $\rv{y}$ with variables $\rv{x}_1$, $\rv{x}_2$ and $\rv{x}_3$ in a linear fashion, that is, $\hat{\rv{y}}=\vecrv{w}^T\vecrv{x}$, where $\vecrv{x}=[\rv{x}_1,\rv{x}_2,\rv{x}_3]^T$ and $\vecrv{w}=[\rv{w}_1, \rv{w}_2,\rv{w}_3]^T$.
 The model parameter $\vecrv{w}$ is obtained by Empirical Risk Minimization (ERM), which is:

 where the proof of Eq.~\eqref{eq:solution_w} is shown in Appendix~A.1.
 Since $\rv{u}_2$ has finite variance, we have non-zero $\rv{w}_2$ and $\rv{w}_3$.
-However, according to the structural information in Eq.~\eqref{eq:toy_gen}, the most robust model should be $\vecrv{w}^*=[a,0,0]^T$, i.e., conceptualizing $\rv{y}$ only by $\rv{x}_1$.
-Therefore, we can observe the vulnerability of the model with non-zero $\rv{w}_2$ and $\rv{w}_3$, which means that we can generate adversarial examples by changing the realization of $\rv{x}_2$ (child of $\rv{y}$), or $\rv{x}_3$ (co-parent of $\rv{y}$).
-Nevertheless, when interventions are conducted in attacks, it is necessary to consider the consequence of each intervention, which the majority of the existing methods ignore.
-Thus, by considering the causal generating process, we analyze the interventional effect of both child ($\rv{x}_2$) and co-parent ($\rv{x}_3$) as follows.
+However, according to Eq.~\eqref{eq:toy_gen}, the most robust model should be $\vecrv{w}^*=[a,0,0]^T$, i.e., conceptualizing $\rv{y}$ only by $\rv{x}_1$.
+We can observe the vulnerability of the model with non-zero $\rv{w}_2$ and $\rv{w}_3$, indicating that we can generate adversarial examples by changing the realization of $\rv{x}_2$ (child of $\rv{y}$), or $\rv{x}_3$ (co-parent of $\rv{y}$).
+Nevertheless, when interventions are conducted, it is necessary to consider the consequence of each intervention, which the majority of the existing methods ignore.
+Considering the causal generating process, we analyze the interventional effect of both child ($\rv{x}_2$) and co-parent ($\rv{x}_3$) as follows.

-\subsubsection{Children intervention}
+\subsubsection{Children Intervention}

 Given an original input example $\vecscalar{x}$, when intervening on the child of $\rv{y}$ (namely, $\rv{x}_2$), i.e., $do(\rv{x}_2=x_2+\eta_2)$, the generated counterfactual adversarial example $\vecscalar{x}^{adv}$ will be $\vecscalar{x}^{adv}=[x_1,x_2+\eta_2,x_3]^T$, which leads to an adversarial output: